IT Career Options IT Pros Vs. DevOps Vs. Developers Students Learning

 In most situations, they may not have access to an organization’s Test, Pre Prod, and Production environments.
 They always work in their environment and claim their software works well.

 This guy works in his environment.
 Yes, it’s changing now, but still!
-They rarely work directly with end-users 😉
+They rarely work directly with end-users.

 Skill Sets

-Java
+• Java

-C#
+• C#

-Angular
+• Angular

-JavaScript
+• JavaScript

-Python
+• Python

-TypeScript
+• TypeScript

-C++
+• C++

-PHP
+• PHP

-Perl
+• Perl

 Update – There was a great discussion about the IT Pro Job Description in Microsoft Tech Community

-What might IT Pro do?
+What might IT Pro do? – IT Career Options

 • Do you like working with people?
 People use technology!
 Sometimes they need help fixing a problem or for someone to show them how to use tech effectively.
 Do you help your family or friends with their technology?
 Then you’ve already started down the path as a Support Specialist!

 • Do you like puzzles and problem-solving?
 Companies have many different technologies that they need to use together – why not help them figure out how all their technical pieces fit together?
 System and Network Architects keep all these services working together.
-Every organization has a different environment, and new tools are being added every day, so you’ll never run out of new challenges!
+Every organization has a different environment, and new tools are being added daily, so you’ll never run out of new challenges!

 What do IT Pros do?

 They cannot do their job without this minimum of resources.
 I am simplifying, but this is it.
-They are responsible for creating stuff.
-Important stuff, but on resources made available to them somehow.
+They are responsible for creating stuff—important stuff—but on resources made available to them somehow.

 What the IT Pro does—is everything else related to computers.
 Make those and all other digital resources available to users, including developers.
+IT Career Options

 IT is responsible for ALL the layers of the OSI model.
 Heck, we have to KNOW what an OSI model IS.
 Developers only work at the top layer, maybe the top two.